-Steph, 39, is a postwoman and has been living with Raynaud’s since she was a teenager.
+Steph, 40, is a supermarket delivery driver and has been living with Raynaud’s since she was a teenager.
 Despite living with symptoms for decades, she had never visited her GP, believing it to be ‘one of those things’.
 Steph was diagnosed in December 2019 after a Raynaud’s attack saw her taken to A&E. The condition affects her hands, feet, ears and nose.

 Steph has been living with Raynaud’s since she was a teenager but had never been to see a doctor as she thought it was ‘just one of those things.’
 In 2019, after a severe attack, she ended up in A&E. This is her story:

 “I have always suffered with cold feet, hands and other extremities like my ears and nose, and it actually hurts when they get cold, but because my sister had the same sort of symptoms, I thought it was just who we were.